rangsimanketkaew/learning-to-smell/README.md

 ## Challenge

-You use machine learning (or any other related methods/techniques) to build and train model using the available dataset (4316 molecules) and predict the smells of a given test set (1079 molecules).
+Use machine learning (or any other related methods/techniques) to build a model and train it with the available dataset (4316 molecules) and predict smell character of molecules in a given test set (1079 molecules).
 There are 109 odors present in the dataset ([data/vocabulary.txt](data/vocabulary.txt)).
 More details can be found on the website of the competition.

 #### Dataset
 1. train.csv - (4316 molecules) : This csv file contains the attributes describing the molecules along with their "Sentence"